2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in North Carolina

 About 84% of the students majoring in comparative literature at the school are women while 16% are male.

-Full Linguistics & Comparative Literature at East Carolina University Report
+Read full report on Linguistics & Comparative Literature at East Carolina University

-University of North Carolina at Greensboro did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large city of Greensboro, UNC Greensboro is a public school with a large student population.
+With a ranking of #6, University of North Carolina at Greensboro did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the large city of Greensboro, UNC Greensboro is a public college with a fairly large student population.

 About 67% of the students majoring in comparative literature at the school are women while 33% are male.

-University of North Carolina at Asheville did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #7 on the list.
+University of North Carolina at Asheville landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
 Located in the city of Asheville, UNCA is a public college with a small student population.

-Read full report on Linguistics & Comparative Literature at University of North Carolina at Asheville
+Full Linguistics & Comparative Literature at University of North Carolina at Asheville Report

 Mid-Atlantic Christian University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
 Mid-Atlantic Christian University is a fairly small private not-for-profit school located in the distant town of Elizabeth City.

-Full Linguistics & Comparative Literature at Gardner - Webb University Report
+Read full report on Linguistics & Comparative Literature at Gardner - Webb University

 One of 17 majors within the area of study, linguistics and comparative literature has other similar majors worth exploring.